The older you get, the harder it is to make changes in your life.

 The purpose of this book is to give you a starting point and provide you with specific things that you can do to make small but relevant improvements in your life.
 You’ll find a list of personal skills that can be transferred to your professional life and, as well, a list of habits to help you improve your life.

-Inside this book, you’ll find the short and simple-to-understand information you’ll need so you can start reviewing your life and set up a direction for your improvements.
+Inside this book, like in most optimistic books from The Optimist Box, you’ll find the short and simple-to-understand information you’ll need so you can start reviewing your life and set up a direction for your improvements.